-- Rainbow trout: Adipose clipped fish less than 22 inches must be released (see location of adipose fin on the rainbow trout color plate at the back of this booklet). - Bull trout: Catch-and-release only (all bull trout must be released immediately).
+- Bull trout: Catch-and-release only (all bull trout must be released immediately).
 A Lake Koocanusa bull trout Catch Card must be in possession when fishing for bull trout.
 See bull trout under obtain a license for application information.
 It is unlawful to possess a live bull trout for any reason. - Kokanee salmon: 50 daily and 100 in possession.

-LAKE MARY RONAN
+LAKE MARY RONAN AIS